kluete/ddt3/readme.md

 You'll find a complete *fancy* description and screencast over at [DDT3](http://www.laufenberg.ch/ddt3)

-# Purpose
+# But...
+Franck...
+Why???

-The point of this repository is first and foremost to showcase my programming style... as Lua has largely be supplanted by higher-level, slower languages.
+The point of this repository is first and foremost to showcase my programming style... as Lua has largely been supplanted by higher-level, slower languages.

 # Dependencies